-- retaining and terminating our independent auditors, subject to board of directors and shareholder ratification; - overseeing the independence, compensation, and performance of our independent auditors; - the appointment, compensation, retention, and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approval of audit and non-audit services to be provided by the independent auditors; - reviewing with management and our independent directors our financial statements prior to their submission to the SEC; and - approval of certain transactions with office holders and controlling shareholders, as described below, and other related party transactions.
+• retaining and terminating our independent auditors, subject to board of directors and shareholder ratification;

+- overseeing the independence, compensation, and performance of our independent auditors; - the appointment, compensation, retention, and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approval of audit and non-audit services to be provided by the independent auditors: - reviewing with management and our independent directors our financial statements prior to their submission to the SEC; and - approval of certain transactions with office holders and controlling shareholders, as described below, and other related party transactions.

 Additionally, under the Israeli Companies Law, the role of the audit committee includes the identification of irregularities in our business management, among other things, by consulting with the internal auditor or our independent auditors and suggesting an appropriate course of action to the board of directors.
 In addition, the audit committee or the board of directors, as set forth in the articles of association of the company, is required to approve the yearly or periodic work plan proposed by the internal auditor.
-The audit committee is required to assess the company's internal audit system and the performance of its internal auditor.
-The Israeli Companies Law also requires that the audit committee assess the scope of the work and compensation of the company's external auditor.
-In addition, the audit committee is required to determine whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain transactions with a controlling shareholder will be subject to a competitive procedure.
-The audit committee charter states that in fulfilling its role the committee is empowered to conduct or authorize investigations into any matters within its scope of responsibilities.
-A company whose audit committee's composition also meets the requirements set for the composition of a compensation committee (as further detailed below) may have one committee acting as both audit and compensation committees.
+The audit committee is required to assess the company's internal auditors.
+In addition, the audit committee assess the scope of the work and compensation of the company's external auditor.
+In addition, the audit committee is required to determine whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related party actions and transactions are "material" or "extraordinary" for the purpose of the requisite approval procedures under the Israeli Companies Law and whether certain related part